Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 * `account` commands deal with Batch accounts
 * `cert` commands deal with certificates to be used with Azure Batch
 * `data` commands deal with data ingress and egress from Azure
+* `diag` commands deal with diganostics for Azure Batch
 * `fs` commands deal with Batch Shipyard provisioned remote filesystems in Azure
 * `jobs` commands deal with Azure Batch jobs and tasks